chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

  * contributors
  * all community members

+Each online space listed above is required to provide the following information to the Python Software Foundation Code of Conduct work group:

+ * contact information for any administrators/moderators

+Each online space listed above is encouraged to provide the following information to community members:

+ * a welcome message with a link to this Code of Conduct and the contact information for making an incident report <conduct-wg@python.org>

+The Python Software Foundation Code of Conduct work group will receive and evaluate incident reports from the online communities listed above.
+The Python Software Foundation Code of Conduct work group will work with online community administrators/moderators to suggest actions to take in response to a report.
+In cases where the administrators/moderators disagree on the suggested resolution for a report, the Python Software Foundation Code of Conduct work group may choose to notify the Python Software Foundation board.

-## Contact Information
+#### Contact Information

-If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Python community Code of Conduct team immediately.
+If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Python Software Foundation Code of Conduct work group immediately.
+They can be reached by emailing <conduct-wg@python.org>

-[CONTACT INFORMATION]

 Python event organizers will be happy to help community event participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the event.
 We value your attendance.